huggingface/optimum-habana/text-generation-inference/README.md

 limitations under the License.
 -->

-# Text Generation Inference on Habana Gaudi
+# Text Generation Inference on Intel® Gaudi® AI Accelerators

 Please refer to the following fork of TGI for deploying it on Habana Gaudi: https://github.com/huggingface/tgi-gaudi